 Students can find several mortuary science associate's degree options available through online study.
 These programs are offered through a combination of online classes and on-campus lab sessions.
 Some programs call for internships.

-Courses that can be taken online in a mortuary science associate's degree program include anatomy, and ethics.
 Students learn skills for meeting with family members for funeral planning, and some programs include business courses.
 On-campus labs give students practice in the skills they'll need for embalming, restorative and cosmetic work.

-Overview of an Online Mortuary Science Associate's Degree Program
+Mortuary Science Associate's Degree

 Students can earn an Associate in Applied Science in Mortuary Science through a hybrid of online classes and on-campus lab work.
 Most classes can be completed via the Internet or through video conferencing.
 Some programs require that embalming and anatomy be taken on-campus in order to utilize the labs available to fully on-campus students.
 The online mortuary science associate's degree can be completed in three years.